 Remember, saving something each month is better than saving nothing.

-And when you’re setting goals, try to budget for some ‘wants’ too.
+When you’re setting goals, try to budget for some ‘wants’ too.
 You’ll then have money set aside for guilt-free spending, so you’ll be less likely to raid your savings.

 Setting tangible targets and keeping your financial goals front of mind can be a big motivator.
 Our savings goal calculator can help you see how long it would take to achieve your goal and help you work out a realistic timeframe.

 Naming your savings goals may also help you stay focused.
 For example, ‘Savings account’ is not the most inspiring name.
-What’s it actually for?
+What’s it for?
 If it’s for a holiday to Spain, try labelling your savings account ‘Spain holiday’.

 If your goal is to clear your debts, set yourself milestones where you can celebrate the progress you’ve made.
 For example, once you’ve cleared 30%, you could order a nice takeaway.